Adani looks to repay $500 mln bridge loan taken for cement deals-ET

 The report comes a day after the group said its companies face no material refinancing risk or near-term liquidity issues, in its latest attempt to calm investors spooked by a U.S. short-seller's critical report on its business practices.

-The loan was underwritten by Barclays BARC.L, Deutsche Bank DBKGn.DE and Standard Chartered STAN.L, ET reported.
+The loan was underwritten by Barclays BARC.L, Deutsche Bank DBKGn.DE and Standard Chartered STAN.L– ET reported – all of whom declined to comment on the matter.

 The financial consortium lending to Adani also includes DBS, MUFG, Sumitomo Mitsui Banking Corp, First Abu Dhabi Bank, Intesa and Mizuho, the report said.

-Adani and the lenders did not immediately respond to Reuters' requests for comment.
+Adani and the other lenders mentioned above did not immediately respond to Reuters' requests for comment.

 (Reporting by Nandan Mandayam in Bengaluru; Editing by Savio D'Souza)